Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 **INV-1 — Determinism of the injected object.**
-Given the same parent ledger and the same *agreed* entropy sidecar, every honest node injects the byte-identical `ttCONSENSUS_ENTROPY` (digest, tier, count, denominator).
+Given the same parent ledger and the same *agreed* entropy sidecar, every honest node injects the byte-identical `ttCONSENSUS_ENTROPY` (digest, tier, count, denominator, contributors).
 That object is ledger state.
-Therefore **non-fallback entropy must not read mutable local collector state or timing-derived state.** The selector derives non-fallback `(digest, tier, count, denominator)` only from the accepted `entropySetMap_` (matched to the hash the gate accepted) plus the parent-ledger active view.
+Therefore **non-fallback entropy must not read mutable local collector state or timing-derived state.** The selector derives non-fallback `(digest, tier, count, denominator, contributors)` only from the accepted `entropySetMap_` (matched to the hash the gate accepted) plus the parent-ledger active view.
+The contributor bitmap is ordered by the canonical parent-ledger active-validator view; it must not resolve signing keys through live manifests or any mutable local cache at injection time.
+The transaction ordering salt intentionally uses the digest/tier/count/denominator tuple, not the contributor bitmap.
+This is semantic separation, not a downgrade in consensus risk: once the bitmap is written into the pseudo-transaction, any disagreement on it is already a ledger-byte disagreement.
+The salt uses the entropy value and quality labels; the bitmap remains the accountability label.
 Local timeout or diagnostic state such as `entropyFailed_` must not override an accepted root at injection time; a node that never accepts a root falls back through the normal missing-accepted-root path.
-*Enforced:* `selectEntropy`, the `acceptedEntropySetHash_` gate, and the accepted-root authority test. *Anti-pattern:* reading live `pendingReveals_`/collector state at injection time, or letting local timeout flags override an accepted root.
+*Enforced:* `selectEntropy`, the `acceptedEntropySetHash_` gate, and the accepted-root authority test. *Anti-pattern:* reading live `pendingReveals_`/collector state at injection time, re-evaluating contributor identity through live manifests, or letting local timeout flags override an accepted root.

 **INV-1A — Accept-vs-fallback is also ledger-defining.**
 The choice between a non-fallback sidecar and `consensus_fallback` is part of the